benoit-liquet/SEMI-MARKOV-VIGNETTE/README.md

 # BIOMETRICS-SEMI-MARKOV-VIGNETTE

-Here we provide a comprehensible detailed vignette to run SEMI-MARKOV model using R software packages.
+Here we provide a comprehensible detailed vignette to run SEMI-MARKOV models using R software packages.

-We illustrate the inference of the semi-Markov model on two real datasets : _Stanford Heart Transplant data_ and _asthma control data_
+We illustrate the inference of the semi-Markov model on two real datasets: _Stanford Heart Transplant data_ and _asthma control data_.

-This vignette reproduce the results of our application section **Semi-Markov application in practice** from our submitted articles:
+This vignette reproduces the results of our application section **Semi-Markov application in practice** from our submitted article:

 _Estimation of Semi-Markov Multistate Models: A Comparison between the Sojourn Times and Transition Intensities Approaches_ A. Asanjarani, B. Liquet and Y. Nazarathy.
 (2020).